jernejovc/arduinows/website/arduinows-php/api/README.md

 * pressure: hPa;
 * humidity: %;
 * dew: °C or °F (fahr=true).

+#### Valid data ranges
+The valid data ranges are passed to the API using 'range' parameter.
+They are as follows:
+* dayfull: Returns all data for last day;
+* day: Returns all data for last day, grouped by hour;
+* week: Returns all data for last week, grouped by hour;
+* month: Returns all data for last month, grouped by day;
+* 3months: Returns all data for three months, grouped by day;
+* year: Returns all data for last year, grouped by week;
+* all: Returns all data.

 ####api/data/temperature.php
 Returns the temperature values for specified range.